For immediate release.

-WATERTOWN, SD – Lake Area Technical Institute is a recipient of a generous $2500 grant from Corteva AgriScience, directed to Lake Area Tech’s Student Food Pantry.
-Corteva Crop Protection Territory Manager Becky McGillivary presented a check on campus this week to Food Pantry representatives Nicki Yackley-Franken, Lake Area Tech Librarian, and Stephanie Danielsen, Lake Area Tech Student Support and Equity Coordinator.
+WATERTOWN, SD – Lake Area Technical College is a recipient of a generous $2500 grant from Corteva AgriScience, directed to Lake Area Technical College’s Student Food Pantry.
+Corteva Crop Protection Territory Manager Becky McGillivary presented a check on campus this week to Food Pantry representatives Nicki Yackley-Franken, Lake Area Technical College Librarian, and Stephanie Danielsen, Lake Area Technical College Student Support and Equity Coordinator.
 The Food Pantry is located on campus in the Timmerman Library.

 “The Corteva Agriscience grant adds an extra level of security, knowing we can continue to keep the Food Pantry stocked for our students,” Danielsen said.
 “Even with financial aid, most students still need to work to pay rent and bills so if we can help by offering food during times of need, we’re thankful we can do that with the help of these individuals, businesses, and organizations,” she added.
 Currently, 75 percent of LATI students work part- or full-time while enrolled.